Reverend Frederick Charles Stamer1

 Citations

-Major John Greville Chester was born on 20 May 1925.1 He is the son of Major Anthony James Bagot Chester and Gladys Mabel Stamer.1
+Major John Greville Bagot Chester was born on 20 May 1925.1 He was the son of Major Anthony James Bagot Chester and Gladys Mabel Stamer.1 He died on 6 July 2011 at age 86.2

-Major John Greville Chester usually went by his middle name of Greville.1 He gained the rank of Major in the service of the Coldstream Guards.1 He fought in the Second World War.1 He was decorated with the award of the Military Cross (M.C.).1 He lived in 1999 at The Old Rectory, North Crawley, Newport Pagnell, Buckinghamshire, England.1
+Major John Greville Bagot Chester usually went by his middle name of Greville.1 He gained the rank of Major in the Coldstream Guards.1 He fought in the Second World War.1 He was awarded the Military Cross (M.C.)1 He lived in 1999 at The Old Rectory, North Crawley, Newport Pagnell, Buckinghamshire, EnglandG.1

 Citations